 Starting school is an exciting and important occasion for children and at St. Oswald’s V A School and we do all we can to ensure that transition from home to school is made in an atmosphere of security and confidence for both pupils and parents.

-During the term before the child starts school, we invite the parents and the new entrants into school.
+During the term before your child starts school, we will invite you to join us for a parent meeting.
 This provides you with the opportunity to see the school, meet the teachers and ask questions concerning what we do and the way we work.
-This is an important introduction to school life, as your child will have the opportunity to spend time with their class teacher, join in with normal school activities and experiences and get to know other pupils.
+The following day, children will have their taster morning in class.
+This is an important introduction to school life, as they will have the opportunity to spend time with their class teacher, join in with normal school activities and experiences and get to know other pupils.

 Parents are also asked to complete a Child Information Form that must be handed in on the morning of the visit.
 PLEASE RECORD ANY MEDICAL CONDITIONS / REQUIREMENTS ON THIS FORM, also there are permission forms for certain activities that happen during the school year to sign.

 St. Oswald’s V A School is a Church School